Michigan Sports Network

 The Michigan Wolverines Sports Network is an American radio network consisting of 46 radio stations which carry coverage of Michigan Wolverines football and men's basketball.
 WCSX (94.7 FM) and WMGC-FM (105.1 FM), both in Metro Detroit, serve as the network's flagship stations.
 The network also includes 44 affiliates in the U.S. states of Michigan and Ohio: 27 AM stations, four of which extend their signals with low-power FM translators; and 17 full-power FM stations (WQQO Toledo generally only broadcasts Michigan content over its HD Radio digital subchannel).
-Games are also available on Sirius XM satellite radio and online via TuneIn.
+Games are also available on SiriusXM satellite radio and online via TuneIn.

 Announcers

 Football

 Doug Karsch does play-by-play and Jon Jansen does color commentary for football.

 Basketball

 Brian Boesch currently serves as play-by-play announcer for men's basketball, joined by color analyst Terry Mills.

 History

-Michigan's relationship with IMG College dates back to March 2001 when the school signed a five-year deal with Host Communications, Inc., a sports marketing firm based in Lexington, Kentucky; the deal was predicated to generate $7.5 million in advertising revenue from Michigan football and men's basketball radio broadcasts through 2005-06 (this partnership with Host would ultimately remain in place for the next seven years).
+Michigan's relationship with IMG College dates back to March 2001 when the school signed a five-year deal with Host Communications, Inc., a sports marketing firm based in Lexington, Kentucky]; the deal was predicted to generate $7.5 million in advertising revenue from Michigan football and men's basketball radio broadcasts through 2005-06 (this partnership with Host would ultimately remain in place for the next seven years).
 In 2007, IMG College purchased Host Communications; in August 2008, IMG announced a new 12-year media rights deal with Michigan reportedly worth $86 million, including gameday radio broadcasts.

 WJR/Detroit had served as the network flagship station for Michigan football since 1976 (with sister station CKLW serving as backup for those times when Detroit Tigers baseball games took precedence) and men's basketball since 1997.
 In October 2005, WJR announced a new deal to broadcast rival Michigan State football and men's basketball, while simultaneously dropping its long partnership with Michigan.
 The news came as a surprise to the Michigan athletic department, including director Bill Martin, who claimed the school had acted "in good faith" throughout months of negotiations with the station.
 Michigan soon signed a new five-year deal with CBS Radio and CHUM Limited (later CTVglobemedia), owners of WOMC/Detroit and CKLW/Windsor, respectively.
 In August 2011, new Michigan athletic director Dave Brandon announced a five-year contract extension with CBS Radio, with the majority of network flagship coverage shifting to WOMC's AM sister station WWJ.

 Play-by-play announcer Jim Brandstatter and analyst Dan Dierdorf both announced their retirements prior to the commencement of the season-opening Michigan Wolverines Football game on September 4, 2021.
 The Duo sat side-by-side in the Michigan booth for 7 seasons.